How to Conduct An IT Asset Audit

 • Ensure regulatory compliance: Professionals understand relevant regulations and will make sure your software is authorized for your industry, saving you from financial penalties.

 • Manage depreciation: Software loses value over time.
 Professionals can help businesses understand depreciation rates, find ways to make the most of their assets and avoid paying for assets they don’t need.
+Extensive experience in the industry gives professional auditors detailed insights into the costs and values of different assets.

 At DataSpan, we have 50 years of experience working with data center assets, which makes us uniquely qualified to assist with inventory management in preparation for an IT audit.
 In the past, we’ve helped businesses and data centers reduce costs through better asset visibility, improved productivity, audit automation and more.